Best Of ...

 The Fleshtones

-I just love Peter Zaremba.
-The sheer joy of watching this video (and hopefully making it too) is beyond words.
+I love Peter Zaremba.
+This video is sheer joy.
 Purveyors of American garage rock of the highest caliber, this is simply an incredible band.
-I would really like to download Hexbreaker (released only as an LP) since it’s one of my favorite records from the decade, but the sites that have downloads seem sketchy.
+I want to download Hexbreaker (released only as an LP), but the sites that have downloads seem sketchy.
 Who the hell owns the IRS catalog?
 Reissue this!

 The Jam